bcronje/docs/docs/management/ipfix.md

 ## Step 1: Stop the Enclave process

-On Windows, either right click on the Enclave tray icon, click on **Universe** and then click on **Stop**.
+On Windows, right click on the Enclave tray icon, click on **Universe** and then click on **Stop**.

 ![image](/images/management/windows-stop-enclave.png)

-You can also stop Enclave in a command prompt using `enclave stop`
+You can also stop Enclave in a Windows command prompt using `enclave stop`
 ```
 C:\> enclave stop
 ```